The-OpenROAD-Project/OpenLane/docs/source/usage/hardening_macros.md

 A final manufacturability report is produced by default as `<run-path>/reports/manufacturability_report.csv`, this report contains the magic DRC, the LVS, and the antenna violations summaries.

-The final GDS-II file can be found under `<run-path>/results/final/gds`.
+The final GDSII file can be found under `<run-path>/results/final/gds`.

 To integrate that macro into a core or a chip, check this [documentation on chip integration][4].